fredcooke/freeems-vanilla/lib/test.packets/README.txt

 All packets are zero byte padded for formatting reasons and also to ensure that we can grab the start out of the middle of a stream.

-Need to recreate this packet:
+Packets to which we expect an error code response live in ./negative.tests/ Special control bytes for our protocol live in ./special.bytes/ Control sequences for the Serial Monitor live in ./serial.monitor/ Old packets that somehow fell out of date live in ./broken/

-Force Escape : This packet has a sum of 0x55 and therefore a total sum on resend of 0xAA which will need to be escaped.
-The returned packet should be two bytes longer with an extra checksum and an escape for it.
+All other packets at this level of the test.packets directory should work as described by their filenames!